-- reasons for the rise of the Movement - the objectives of the Khilafat Conference, 1918 - the Khilafat Conferences and delegations to England, 1919-21, and reasons for failure - the causes, course and reasons for failure of the Hijrat Movement - Gandhi and the Non-Cooperation Movement - reasons for the failure of the Khilafat Movement - the impact of the Khilafat and Hijrat Movements on Muslims in the sub-continent.
+Focus points: Specified content: • What were the origins, aims and main reasons for the rise of the Movement • features of the Khilafat Movement? • the objectives of the Khilafat Conference, 1918 • Why did the Khilafat Movement fail? the Khilafat Conferences and delegations to • England, 1919-21, and reasons for failure • the causes, course and reasons for failure of the Hijrat Movement Gandhi and the Non-Cooperation Movement reasons for the failure of the Khilafat Movement • the impact of the Khilafat and Hijrat Movements on Muslims in the sub-continent.

 Key Question 8: How successful was the Pakistan Movement in the years 1927 to 1939?

-- Why did Jinnah produce his 14 Points of 1929? - How successful were the three Round Table Conferences of 1930-32? - How important was the Government of India Act, 1935? - Why was Congress Rule (1937-39) unpopular with many Muslims?

-- the Simon Commission, 1927-1930

-- the Nehru Report, 1928

-- Jinnah's 14 Points, 1929

-- Allama Iqbal's Allahabad address, 1930

-- the Round Table Conferences, 1930-32

-- the Communal Award of 1932

-- Rahmat Ali and the Pakistan National Movement, 1933

-- the Government of India Act, 1935

-- the 1937 elections and their significance to the Muslim League and Congress
+Key Question 8: How successful was the Pakistan Focus points: Why did Jinnah produce his 14 Points of 1929?
+How successful were the three Round Table Conferences of 1930-32?
+How important was the Government of India Act, 1935?
+Why was Congress Rule (1937-39) unpopular with many Muslims?
+Specified content: the Simon Commission, 1927-1930 the Nehru Report, 1928 Jinnah's 14 Points, 1929 Allama Iqbal's Allahabad address, 1930 the Round Table Conferences, 1930-32 the Communal Award of 1932 Rahmat Ali and the Pakistan National Movement, 1933 the Government of India Act, 1935 the 1937 elections and their significance to the

-- Congress rule, 1937-39, its significance to the Pakistan Movement and the 'Day of Deliverance', 1939.